gromacs/gromacs/docs/dev-manual/tools.rst

   Main tool used in the build system.

 ccache
-  When the `ccache <https://ccache.samba.org>`_ caching compiler wrapper is found on the PATH, we attempt to set up a caching compiler wrapper for CMake builds.
+  When ``GMX_ENABLE_CCACHE`` is set, the `ccache
+  <https://ccache.samba.org>`_ caching compiler wrapper must be found
+  on the PATH, together with a supported compiler, so that a caching compiler wrapper will be used with CMake.
 Not all compilers are supported.
-Refer to the ``ENABLE_CCACHE`` option in ``CMakeLists.txt`` and to ``cmake/gmxCcache.cmake`` for details.
+Refer to the ``GMX_ENABLE_CCACHE`` option in ``CMakeLists.txt`` and to ``cmake/gmxManageCcache.cmake`` for details.
 Please submit updates if you find that the current configuration is too conservative.

 packaging for distribution (CPack)